One-shot decoupling

 \section{Abstract}

 If a quantum system $A$, which is initially correlated to another system, $E$, undergoes an evolution separated from $E$, then the correlation to $E$ generally decreases.
-Here, we study the conditions under which the correlation disappears completely, resulting in a \emph{decoupling} of $A$ from $E$.
+Here, we study the conditions under which the correlation disappears (almost) completely, resulting in a decoupling of $A$ from $E$.
 We give a criterion for decoupling in terms of two smooth entropies, one quantifying the amount of initial correlation between $A$ and $E$, and the other characterizing the mapping that describes the evolution of $A$.
-The criterion applies to arbitrary such mappings and is tight if the mapping satisfies certain natural conditions.
-Decoupling has a number of applications both in physics and information theory, e.g., as a building block for quantum information processing protocols.
+The criterion applies to arbitrary such mappings in the general one-shot setting.
+Furthermore, the criterion is tight for mappings that satisfy certain natural conditions.
+One-shot decoupling has a number of applications both in physics and information theory, e.g., as a building block for quantum information processing protocols.
 As an example, we give a one-shot state merging protocol and show that it is essentially optimal in terms of its entanglement consumption/production.